SimonHarte/SpartanGrid/README.md

 ### col-span
 Used to set the column width, equivalent to `.col-span-[columns]`.
-Although you could just use the generated `.col-span-[columns]` classes as well, this mixin allows you to pass in any floating point number to generate a width, which enables you to set up a grid row with for example 5 columns with proper gutter size in a 12 column grid.
+Although you could just use the generated `.col-span-[columns]` classes as well, this mix-in allows you to pass in any floating point number to generate a width, which enables you to set up a grid row with for example 5 columns with proper gutter size in a 12 column grid.

 ### offset
 Indent a column by the defined amount of grid columns, equivalent to `.offset-[columns]`.
-While there are just positive indents in generated classes, you could also call this mixin with negative values.
+While there are just positive indents in generated classes, you could also call this mix-in with negative values.

 ### push and pull
 Together with the additional class `.ordered` on `.row` you can reorder columns visually without changing the order in HTML.
-Note that you will have problems if these are used within certain responsive layouts.
+Note that you may run into problems if these are used within certain responsive layouts as they use relative positioning.
 Equivalent to `push-[columns]` and `pull-[columns]`, similar behavior as `.offset()`.

 Setting up responsive layouts
 ===========
-There are 3 mixins which will help you create responsive layout.
+There are 3 mix-ins which will help you create responsive layout.

-## Helper mixins overview
+## Helper mix-ins overview

 	.col-set([col-name], [columns]);
 	.col-set-equal([columns]);